Dr. Sheela Siddappa

 As a manufacturer, visual inspection is a crucial part of keeping the quality of our products up to high levels.
 Above that many new applications can be done by making use of deep learning in combination with computer vision.
-Deep learning models can be industrialized with the Visual Perception Provider (VPP) which is a service developed in-house at Tires.
+Deep learning models can be industrialized with the Visual Perception Provider (VPP) which is a service developed in-house at Continental Tires.
 The talk is about the reasoning, why we decided to go that route, and about what we are doing.
 Also, some use cases done with the Visual Perception Provider will be demonstrated.

 AI algorithms deteriorate and fail silently over time impacting the business’ bottom line.
 The talk is focused on learning how you should be monitoring machine learning in production.
 It is a conceptual and informative talk addressed to data scientists & machine learning engineers.
 We’ll learn about the types of failures, how to detect and address them.

 In this session, two open source libraries will be demonstrated to show you how you can quickly deploy custom Named Entity Recognition (NER) solutions.
 NERDA is an easy-to-use interface to apply pre-trained transformer models (e.g. based on Huggingface) to your own challenges.
 Combined with FastAPI, a lightweight webframework for Python, you can build your solution in short time

 This session is an introduction into Apache TVM – an end to end compiler framework for deep learning models.
 It can compile machine learning models from various deep learning frameworks to machine code for different type of hardware targets like CPU, GPU, FPGAs, microcontrollers.
 It provides bindings for different higher level languages like C++, Rust etc. and also has provision for autotuning the models for different hardware targets.
 You will learn how to use Apache TVM to deploy your models on different target systems.